 In the upper tier of the corner of the Co-operative Main Stand and Carlsberg Kop Stands is located a fans flag dedicated to the fans who lost their lives in the Bradford City fire at the ground in May 1985.

 |What Is It Like For Visiting Supporters?|

-Mulrooney a visiting Barnsley fan adds; 'On my last
+a visiting Barnsley fan adds; 'On my last visit I

-visit I found the home crowd friendly and non
+found the home crowd friendly and non threatening.

-natured and helpful.
-Still a very good away day for
+helpful.
+Still a very good away day for a visiting

 Having been a student in Bradford and having watched them win the old Third Division, I have a bit of a soft spot for this club.
 And having been there on the day of that fateful fire in 1985, Valley Parade will always stay deep in my memory.
 Pleasingly I have found Bradford to have become rather more friendly towards away supporters in recent years.
 It is quite an enjoyable day out especially if you enjoy what the city has to offer.
 Make sure that you wrap up well unless the weather forecast is 80 degrees.
 This is because Bradford is situated at a bottom of a valley, down which a rather cold wind normally prevails.

 |Where To Drink?|

 Bradford Arms on Manningham Lane; 'It is only